armin-reichert/pacman/README.md

 you(ghost).when(FRIGHTENED).fleeToSafeTile().from(folks.pacMan()).ok();
 ```

 The wrapper class [WorldGraph](PacManGame/src/main/java/de/amr/games/pacman/model/world/core/WorldGraph.java) adds a (grid) graph structure to the maze.
 This allows running the generic graph algorithms from my [graph library](https://github.com/armin-reichert/graph) on the maze.
 For example, shortest paths in the maze can then be computed by just calling the *findPath(Tile source, Tile target)* method on the maze graph.
-This method runs either an [A* search](http://theory.stanford.edu/~amitp/GameProgramming/AStarComparison.html), a breadth-first search or a best-first search on the underlying graph, see configuration options below.
+This method runs either an [A* search](http://theory.stanford.edu/~amitp/GameProgramming/AStarComparison.html), a Breadth-First Search or a Best-First Search on the underlying graph, see configuration options below.
 The graph library provides a whole number of search algorithms like BFS or Dijkstra.
 The code to compute a shortest path between two tiles using the A* algorithm with Manhattan distance heuristics looks like this:

 ```java
 GraphSearch pathfinder = new AStarSearch(grid, (u, v) -> 1, grid::manhattan);